AAL

 Equity Transactions, Read Correctly

-Four senior AAL executives surrendered shares for tax-withholding obligations on May 1 and May 2: EVP and Chief Legal Officer Anthony J. Richmond (70,598 shares at $11.84, approximately $836K), EVP and COO David Seymour (40,865 shares, approximately $484K), EVP and CFO Devon May (33,721 shares, approximately $399K), and SVP and Corporate Controller Angela Owens (8,097 shares, approximately $96K).
-All four transactions were tax-withholding dispositions tied to RSU vesting, not open-market sales.
+Four senior AAL executives surrendered shares for tax-withholding on May 1 and May 2: EVP and Chief Legal Officer Anthony J. Richmond (70,598 shares at $11.84, approximately $836K), EVP and COO David Seymour (40,865 shares, approximately $484K), EVP and CFO Devon May (33,721 shares, approximately $399K), and SVP and Corporate Controller Angela Owens (8,097 shares, approximately $96K).
+All four were tax-withholding dispositions tied to RSU vesting, not open-market sales.

 What Changes the Thesis